Opposition procedure before the European Patent Office: Parallel revocation proceedings

+Parallel infringement proceedings

-The rules and practice differ from country to country in that respect.
-"For example, as of 2008, Belgium and France will stay the main proceeding until a final decision has been reached by the EPO whereas in Germany, Italy, the Netherlands and in the United Kingdom such a stay is not automatic and in most cases the courts will continue the proceedings notwithstanding the opposition. ...
-However, in Germany national nullity proceedings cannot be started before the Federal Patent Court until the EPO opposition proceedings have been concluded or the opposition period has expired."
+Further, the rules and practice differ from country to country in relation to infringement proceedings before national courts or the UPC in parallel to pending EPO opposition proceedings.
+"For example, as of 2008, Belgium and France will stay the main proceeding until a final decision has been reached by the EPO whereas in Germany, Italy, the Netherlands and in the United Kingdom such a stay is not automatic and in most cases the courts will continue the proceedings notwithstanding the opposition."